Do Not Despair

 The problem with the world is that we draw our family circle too small.—Mother Teresa

 Many of us wrestle with our response to the sufferings of the country and the world.
 What can we do in the face of poverty, disease, war, injustice, and environmental devastation?
 With the torrent of news, it is easy to despair, to become cynical or numb.
-Our psychologies tend to treat this as a personal problem, but it is not.
-We are all affected by the suffering of the world and need to find a way to work with it.
-This is a pressing problem for psychology.
 The Buddhist approach to this collective suffering is to turn toward it.
 We understand that genuine happiness and meaning will come through tending to suffering.
 We overcome our own despair by helping others to overcome theirs.

 We might hear this and become afraid of being overwhelmed.
-Or our response might be confused with guilt, unworthiness, and our need for personal healing.
-Still, even though our motivation is mixed, we have to respond.
-And we can.
-It is simple.
-Each of us can contribute to the sanity of the world.
-We can tend to ourself and we can tend to others.
+But each of us can contribute to the sanity of the world.
 In doing so we discover the role of the bodhisattva.

 The bodhisattva’s path is a striking contrast with the excessive individualism of our culture.
-Everything can get focused around me: my fears, my neurosis, my happiness, my needs, my boundaries.
+Everything can get focused around me: my fears, my happiness, my needs.
 We can get so caught in our own drama that we stop our own growth.

 Reflective self-absorption can be valuable for a time, but we don’t want to stop there.
 Therapists talk about how clients eventually become sick of listening to themselves, which is actually a good sign.
 It means we are moving beyond the identification with our personal suffering.
 We are ready to care for a world larger than our own.